thursdaddy/nixos-config/README.md

 This requires an opinionated repo structure and naming convention.
 All modules are in defined via directory name that contains a `default.nix` file, and their custom options should be system/arch agnostic.

-> You could argue there is an excessive use of directory separation but bulk importing, covered below, makes this a lot easier.

 All modules are imported per system basis via the hosts `configuration.nix` file.

  - Darwin       -> `modules/darwin/import.nix`
  - home-manager -> `modules/home/import.nix`
  - NixOS        -> `modules/nixos/import.nix`
  - NixVim       -> `modules/nixos/cli-apps/nixvim/import.nix` (see note below)

-A few enefits I see are being able to easily re-use existing files as templates for a new configuration or if I want to entirely disable a module I can simply rename it to `default.nix.disabled`.
-It also allows me to easily navigate the folder structure using neovim and fzf to find a specific module.

 > NixVim Note: The nixvim files are `nix.vim` to allow them to be imported along with NixVims nixos and darwin modules.
 Works well for now but may be re-architected in the future.